Shuffle Sharding

 Query-frontend and Query-scheduler shuffle sharding

-When shuffle sharding is enabled by setting -frontend.max-queriers-per-tenant (or its respective YAML config option) to a value higher than 0 and lower than the number of available queriers, only specified number of queriers will execute queries for single tenant.
+When shuffle sharding is enabled by setting -frontend.max-queriers-per-tenant (or its respective YAML config option) to a value higher than 0 and lower than the number of available queriers, only the specified number of queriers will execute queries for a single tenant.

 The maximum number of queriers can be overridden on a per-tenant basis in the limits overrides configuration.